 With the current pilot shortage, safety is becoming more of a talking point these days.
 For Prive, it requires the Pilot in Charge to have 3,000 hrs flight time and 1,500 hours in-type with an ATP certificate.
 It uses Argus Gold and Wyvern Registered as a starting point, however, the Year 2000 or later filter in the U.S. is a positive as is the fact its light jets all have fully enclosed lavs which means you won’t be seeing any old-timers.
-According to Arboleda the U.S. operators it uses total about 1,500 aircraft (out over 7,000 that are Part 135 qualified).
+According to Arboleda, the U.S. operators it uses have a total of about 1,500 aircraft (out over 7,000 that are Part 135 qualified).
 He says it also doesn’t necessarily use the entire fleets of operators, but specific tail numbers and pilots.
 He believes this type of granular approach means they are delivering a quality product.

 Key Selling Points

 – 8-hour lead-time for non-peak reservations is best in class for fixed-rate programs